Skip to main content

 Agent chat (right)

 The right panel is a built-in agent interface.
 Type a natural language prompt — like “Open Settings and turn on Dark Mode” — and the agent will execute it on the phone.
-The chat shows:
+This is the fastest way to test TapKit without setting up any external integrations.

 Settings